Genusbiz/docs/developers/defining-an-app-model/getting-started/search-and-organize.md

-## Search and Organization
+# Search and organize

-The search and organization features in the Directory Explorer help you readily find, sort and organize objects.
+The search and organize features in the Directory Explorer help you readily find, sort and organize objects.
 The Directory Explorer combines elements such as:

 *   **Metadata for objects**, used to find, organize and sort objects.
 *   **Instant Search**, which is always available and find objects rapidly.